antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ![dome-freecad-1](dome-freecad-1.jpeg)

-I added this value for the connecteor measurement, because the part had to fit into another.
+I added this value for the connector measurement, because the part had to fit into another.
 The lasercut decreases the size of the part, so by adding the value before cutting, I guarantee that the end result will be the expected result.

 And vice versa for the opposite part.